Spectrality of Infinite Convolutions and Random Convolutions: Spectrality of infinite convolutions

 The following theorem is very useful to study the spectrality of infinite convolutions, see \cite{Li-Miao-Wang-2021} for the proof.
 It was proved in \cite{An-Fu-Lai-2019} under the no-overlap condition.

-\begin{theorem} Given a sequence of admissible pairs $\{(N_k,B_k)\}_{k=1}^\f$ in $\R$, suppose that the infinite convolution $\mu$ defined in \eqref{mu-infinite-convolution} exists.
-Let the sequence $\{\nu_{>n}\}$ be defined in \eqref{nu-large-than-n}.
-If there exists a subsequence $\{\nu_{>n_j}\}$ which is an equi-positive family, then $\mu$ is a spectral measure. \end{theorem}
+\begin{theorem} Given a sequence of admissible pairs $\{(N_k,B_k)\}_{k=1}^\f$, suppose that the infinite convolution $\mu$ defined by \eqref{mu-infinite-convolution} exists, and the sequence $\{\nu_{>n}\}$ is defined by \eqref{nu-large-than-n}.
+If there exists a subsequence $\{\nu_{>n_j}\}$ which is an equi-positive family, then $\mu$ is a spectral measure with a spectrum in $\Z$. \end{theorem}

 \begin{proof}[Proof of Theorem \ref{main-spectrality}] By Theorem \ref{spectrality-1}, it suffices to show that there exists $j_0 \ge 1$ such that the family $\{\nu_{> n_j}\}_{j=j_0}^\f$ is equi-positive.